Habitat: Coastal areas, dunes

 Description and uses:

-A coastal cousin of the other Saltbushes found around South Australia, Seaberry Saltbush (Rhagodia candolleana) is another plant hat is quite edible.
+A coastal cousin of the other Saltbushes found around South Australia, Seaberry Saltbush (Rhagodia candolleana also known as Chenopodium candolleanum) is another plant that’s quite edible.

-In the area where we forage, I find the berries have a purplish tinge when ripe. this stains the fingers quite well too, so Jelina always knows when I’ve been having a feed!
+In the area where we forage, I find the berries have a purplish tinge when ripe. this stains the fingers quite well too, so my family always knows when I’ve been having a feed!

-The leaves can be cooked in water, but the slightly bitter berries are edible over summer.
+The leaves can be cooked in water, and the slightly bitter berries are edible throughout summer.
+To be honest, though, they’re not my favourite Saltbush berry – I prefer Mealy Saltbush berries, they’re a little less bitter.